 - New Orleans

 Andy Lee is a partner in the Litigation Practice Group.
 He maintains an active national appellate and trial practice focused on business and commercial disputes; corporate, securities, and banking litigation; and fiduciary and officer liability litigation.
-As a member of the corporate compliance and white collar defense group, Andy also co-chairs the firm’s privacy and data security team.
+As a member of the corporate compliance and white collar defense group, Andy also co-chairs the firm’s privacy and data security team and holds the CIPP/US designation from the International Association of Privacy Professionals.

 Andy Lee has a multi-faceted practice.
 He is a seasoned appellate litigator, having briefed and argued dozens of appeals in federal and state courts.
 Andy served as a law clerk to the former chief judge of the US Fifth Circuit Court of Appeals.
 Andy is also an experienced trial lawyer, having represented clients in multiple substantive areas.